lakshmi-kannan/kafka-sashafied/contrib/rest/README.md

 {"messages": [{"key": "key" , "value": {"a" : "b"}}, {"key": "key1" , "value": {"c" : "d"}}]}
 ```

-Endpoint timeouts and consumer groups are configured for every endpoint.
-It is also possible to commit offsets
+Endpoint timeouts, consumer groups and auto commit parameters are configured for every endpoint individually.
-explicitly by issuing POST request to the endpoint:
+It is also possible to commit offsets explicitly by issuing POST request to the endpoint in case if auto commit has been turned off:

 ```bash
 curl -X POST http://localhost:8091
 ```

-Access to consumer endpoint is serialized and there should be one client talking to one endpoint.
+Access to consumer endpoint is serialized, so there should be one one client talking to one consumer endpoint.